oalhamedi/EdaTest/README.md

 EDATEST means Exploratory Data Analysis Test.

-Through this , you can easily explore and analyze your data.
+Through this, you can easily explore and analyze your data.

 Simply put, at EDATEST we believe that every Data Administrator can understand and analyze their own data.